 - complications from related injuries, such as torn cartilage

-A popliteal cyst will not cause any long-term damage, although it can be uncomfortable and annoying.
+A popliteal cyst won’t cause any long-term damage, but it can be uncomfortable and annoying.
 The symptoms may come and go.
 In most cases, the condition will improve over time or with surgery.
 Long-term disability due to a popliteal cyst is very rare.